 • Hydroxyapatite → smooths the tooth surface

-• BioMin® Technology → releases minerals for hours
+• BioMin® Technology → releases minerals over hours

 This combination ensures: